 If the correct EFIN was used when the return was transmitted, contact the IRS E-File Help Desk at 866.255.0654 to update your EFIN status.

-The return can be resubmitted after an blank documents are removed.
+The return can be resubmitted after any blank documents are removed.

-If the business has changed its name since it last filed with the IRS, the return can be electronically filed after indicating in the return that a Name Change has occurred.
-From the Main Menu of the tax return (Form 1120) select Heading Information, Other Information, Name Change.
+If the business has changed its name since it last filed with the IRS, the return can be electronically filed after indicating in the return that its name has changed.
+To indicate this change, from the Main Menu of the tax return (Form 1120-S) select: